-As a consequence, the Appointments and Remuneration Committee is entirely composed of non-executive directors, thus surpassing the requirements set out in the Financial Systems Reform Act.
+As a consequence, the Appointments and Remuneration Committee is largely composed of non-executive directors, thus complying with the requirements set out in the Financial Systems Reform Act.
 Furthermore, the position of Chairman of the Committee must be held by a non-executive director, as set out in Article 2 of its Internal Regulations.

-Duties.
+Duties